Gerson Rodrigues (footballer, born 1995): 2020–21 season: Double winners

 In the Ukrainian Super Cup on 25 August 2020, Rodrigues scored the winning goal in an eventual 3–1 triumph over rivals Shakhtar Donetsk.
 On 15 September, Rodrigues opened the scoring against Dutch side AZ Alkmaar in the third qualifying round of the UEFA Champions League as his side won 2–0.
 Rodrigues scored from the penalty spot in the play-off round against Belgian side Gent, capping a 5–1 win on aggregate and securing a place in the group stage.
 Rodrigues featured in the club's first group stage match against Italian giants Juventus on 20 October, and in doing so became the first Luxembourgish player to play in the group stage of the Champions League.

 Rodrigues was an important member of the Dynamo Kyiv squad that won the domestic double of the Ukrainian Premier League and Ukrainian Cup during the 2020–21 season.

 2021–22 season: Loans to Troyes and Eyüpspor

 On 31 August 2021, Rodrigues joined newly promoted Ligue 1 side Troyes on a season-long loan.
 The club held an option to make the deal permanent at the end of the season.

 On 7 March 2022, FIFA announced that, due to the Russian invasion of Ukraine, all the contracts of foreign players in Ukraine are suspended until 30 June 2022 and they are allowed to sign with clubs outside Ukraine until that date.
 On 30 March 2022, Rodrigues signed with Turkish club Eyüpspor until 30 June 2022 using the new rule.
+He played on loan in the 2022–23 season for Al Wehda.

+Kanchanaburi Power

+After series of loan moves, Rodrigues left Dynamo Kyiv after six years and signed a permanent deal with Thai League 1 club Kanchanaburi Power on 1 August 2025.
+On 24 August, he scored his first goal for the club in a 3–3 draw to Bangkok United.